Gaya/gaya.pizza/blog/contents/articles/the-value-of-not-working/index.md

 but that is really hard to come by.

 However, going freelance has allowed me to do this.
-I know I am in a lucky position as the things I do are quite niche and there is a lot of market for it, but I cannot not take advantage of this situation.
+I know I am in a lucky position as the things I do are quite niche and there is a lot of market for it, but to not take advantage of this situation would be foolish.

 ## Side Projects Are an Investment